akka/akka/akka-docs/src/main/paradox/persistence-fsm.md

 1. Modify or create new commands to include replyTo @apidoc[akka.actor.typed.ActorRef]
 1. Typically persisted events will remain the same
 1. Create an `EventSourcedBehavior` that mimics the old `PersistentFSM`
+1. Replace any state timeouts with `Behaviors.withTimers` either hard coded or stored in the state
 1. Add an @apidoc[akka.persistence.typed.EventAdapter] to convert state transition events added by `PersistentFSM` into private events or filter them
 1. If snapshots are used add a @apidoc[akka.persistence.typed.SnapshotAdapter] to convert PersistentFSM snapshots into the `EventSourcedBehavior`s `State`

 Follows is the shopping cart example above converted to an `EventSourcedBehavior`.

-The new commands, note the replyTo field got getting the current cart.
+The new commands, note the replyTo field for getting the current cart.

 Scala
 :  @@snip [PersistentFsmToTypedMigrationSpec.scala](/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/PersistentFsmToTypedMigrationSpec.scala) { #commands }

 Java
 :  @@snip [PersistentFsmToTypedMigrationCompileOnlyTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/PersistentFsmToTypedMigrationCompileOnlyTest.java) { #commands }

 The states of the FSM are represented using the `EventSourcedBehavior`'s state parameter along with the event and command handlers.
 Here are the states: